 6.2 Network Testing

-Friday mornings between 8:00 and 12:00 will be reserved at all sites and network components to perform network testing as needed, except where it would impair the Technical Operations Committee meetings (cf. 6.1).
+Friday mornings between 8 a.m. and 12 p.m. will be reserved at all sites and including network components to perform network testing as needed, except where testing would impair the Technical Operations Committee meetings (cf. 6.1).
 BSPs and LSPs desiring to use the Friday morning test period should schedule the necessary resources with the Video Scheduler to ensure those resources will be available.
 Testing maybe extended to Friday afternoons if necessary and if the resources haven't previously been scheduled.
-This period may be used for testing:
+This time may be used for testing:

 - New systems